Accent (sociolinguistics): Accent stereotyping and discrimination

 Accent serves as the first point of gate keeping because we are forbidden, by law and social custom, and perhaps by a prevailing sense of what is morally and ethically right, from using race, ethnicity, homeland or economics more directly.
 We have no such compunctions about language, thus, accent becomes a litmus test for exclusion, and excuse to turn away, to recognize the other.

-Speakers with certain accents often experience discrimination in housing and employment.
+In the English speaking world, speakers with certain accents often experience discrimination in housing and employment.
 For example, speakers who have foreign or ethnic-minority accents are less likely to be called back by landlords and are more likely to be assigned by employers to lower status positions than those with standard accents.
 In business settings, individuals with non-standard accents are more likely to be evaluated negatively.
 Accent discrimination is also present in educational institutions.
 For example, non-native speaking graduate students, lecturers, and professors, across college campuses in the US have been targeted for being unintelligible because of accent.
 Second language speakers have reported being discriminated against, or feeling marginalized for, when they attempted to find a job in higher ranking positions mainly because of their accents.
 On average, however, students taught by non-native English speakers do not underperform when compared to those taught by native speakers of English.
 Some English native-speaker students in Canada reported a preference for non-native speaker instructors as long as the instructor's speech is intelligible.
 This was due to the psychological impacts such circumstances has on the students requiring them to pay closer attention to the instructor to ensure they understand them.

 Studies have shown the perception of the accent, not the accent by itself, often results in negative evaluations of speakers.
 In a study conducted by Rubin (1992), students listened to a taped lecture recorded by a native English speaker with a standard accent.
 They were then shown an image of the "lecturer", sometimes Asian-looking, sometimes white.
 Participants in the study who saw the Asian picture believed that they had heard an accented lecturer and performed worse on a task that measured lecture comprehension.
 Negative evaluations may reflect the prejudices rather than real issues with understanding accents.